 Pineapple Poblano Beef Tacos

 The second meal I chose to cook was the tacos.
 Hello Fresh just loves their tacos.
 You can get some type of tacos in your box pretty much every week.
 I actually had made this exact recipe when I was previously using the service and loved it, so I chose to have this one again.

-The taco recipes tend to require very little cooking but more prep work.
-That is because you get to make your own salsas.
-For this recipe, there is this refreshing pineapple salsa that finishes off this meal nicely.
+The taco recipes tend to require very little cooking but more prep work, because you get to make your own salsas.
+For this recipe, you make this refreshing pineapple salsa that finishes off this meal nicely.
 I am a huge fan of poblano peppers and pineapple, so this is a winner for me.
 For this recipe, I actually split it into three meals with two tacos for each meal.
 I added a side of broccoli and a fresh peach to finish off the meal.

 Veggie-Loaded Orzo and Sausage

 For my final meal, I made the veggie orzo with sausage.
 This recipe probably had the most prep work due to the amount of vegetables in this dish.
 There was parsley to chop, red onion to dice, tomatoes to cut in half, and zucchini and red bell peppers to slice.
 I loved how many vegetables were in this meal; it felt so fresh and summery.